 Monitoring the goals and activities of Early Learning and Family Services' programs is an ongoing process.
-Through the use of regular self-assessments, federal, state and local reviews, routine monitoring tools/site visits and an annual fiscal audit, ELAFS is able to maintain high quality programs and participate in continuous program improvements.
+Through the use of regular self-assessments, federal, state and local reviews, routine monitoring tools/site visits, Board of Directors and Policy Council oversight, and an annual fiscal audit, ELAFS is able to maintain high quality programs and participate in continuous program improvements.